This policy applies to all college departments and programs.

 Earlham College supports departments and student organizations in planning meetings and events that support the social environment for the campus community.
 At the same time, the institution must ensure relevant parties are involved in decisions involving institutional funds.
 We need to maximize to the greatest extent possible the overall value obtained from the use of institutional funds and to minimize the dollars leaving the campus except in circumstances that will overextend the College’s catering resources.

-Earlham Dining Service (Metz) is the sole approved food service provider on campus.
-It retains the right of first refusal to provide food for catered and served food events on campus using College funds or third-party contracts.
+Metz Culinary Management has an exclusive contract with Earlham College to provide catering services on campus, and retains the right of first refusal to provide food for catered and served food events on campus using College funds or third-party contracts.

-- Events serving seventy-five (75) or more requires three (3) weeks’ notice.
+- Events serving seventy-five (75) or more require three (3) weeks’ notice.

 - Events serving less than seventy-five (75) require two (2) weeks’ notice.